 “Black Swans, Lame Ducks, and the Mystery of IPE’s Missing Macro-Economy,” The Review of International Political Economy, 24 (2) (2017) pp. 203-231, with Matthias Matthijs. https://doi.org/10.1080/09692290.2017.1308417

 POLS 2160 - International Political Economy

-Graduate survey of the evolution of IPE as a field in the US and abroad.
-Topics covered include, trade, finance, governance, and distribution.
+Graduate survey of the evolution of IPE as a field.
+Topics covered include; trade, finance, governance, and distribution.

 Undergraduate Lecture course based around the monetary systems of the 20th and 21st Centuries.

 IAPA0700 - The Political Economy of Hard Policy Problems

 Lecture class that deals with those issues that governments would like to (perhaps) do something about but find that it’s really hard to do something about it.
 Topics covered include economic Growth, Inherited Wealth, Inequality, Social Mobility, Money in Politics, Rent-Seeking in Finance, and the distributional politics of Austerity.